adamrossnelson/StataQuickReference/ReadMe.md

               version=117, convert_strl=['list', 'of', 'fields')
 ```

-A workaround that will also be sufficient for many is to first convert to MS Excel `xlsx` which can then be imported at Stata's command line:
+A workaround that will also be sufficient for many is to first convert to MS Excel `xlsx` which Stata can then imported the command line:

 ```Python
 import pandas as pd